Who doesn’t want to know their competitor’s every secret?

 You might have heard of Sotrender and identify it with social media analysis.
-What some of you may not know is that Sotrender also offers a separate benchmarking section.
+What some of you may not know is that Sotrender also offers a separate benchmarking section and moderation.

 You can start using Sotrender for benchmarking purposes in a few easy steps.

 - Check detailed analytics for them to have an overall idea of how your profiles are performing.

 - Add your competitors’ profiles.

 - Create a ‘benchmarking group’ – add a few profiles to your account and make a group that’ll reveal the best brand secrets.

 Growth rates are basic stats you should monitor, as they inform you of how fast each brand is growing.